Someguy123/steem-docker/README.md

    0.77369%   100000 of 12925066   (12282M free)
 ```

 If you see lots of red error messages, something went wrong.
-You can ask for help debugging it on the witness channel on [STEEMIT.CHAT](https://steemit.chat/channel/witness).
+You can ask for help debugging it in the witness channel on [STEEMIT.CHAT](https://steemit.chat/channel/witness).

 If it appears to be working, leave it for an hour or so.
 Check the logs every 10 minutes until you see something like this:
 ```